This post may contain affiliate links. See our disclosure policy.

 - Then cover the dough and allow it to rise for about an hour in a warm place.

-- Let those sweet homemade donuts rise (covered of course) for another half hour while you heat your oil.
+- Let those sweet homemade donuts rise (covered of course) on a baking sheet with parchment paper for another half hour while you heat your oil.

 Glaze, Sugar, Sprinkles, Oh My!